(click on contest headings for complete rules and information)

 Latin authors wrote for the ear as well as for the mind.
 If you revel in the sound of Latin — its eloquent phrases and sonorous cadences — Sight Latin is the event for you.
 Contestants study a short passage and then recite it from the page, concentrating on accurate pronunciation and fluent phrasing.
 Sight Latin is offered at four levels (Latin ½, 1, 2, 3+).
 There is no pre-convention preparation for this event, but contestants must register at check-in on Friday evening, and space is limited, with the number of guaranteed spaces allotted to each chapter being proportional to delegation size.

 From myth to history, classical literature has endowed us with some of the most vivid portraits of men and women ever to be committed to writing: heroes of the noblest valor and self-sacrifice and scoundrels of the vilest cunning and deceit.
 Let the actor in you take center stage with JCL’s Dramatic Interpretation contest.
-The 2020 Dramatic Interpretation passages are available from the NJCL website: NJCL Dramatic Interpretation Passages
+Cascadia JCL uses the same passages as NJCL: NJCL Dramatic Interpretation Passages

 The ars oratoria was highly valued amongst the Greeks and Romans and was a central element of education.
 Picture yourself on the Rostra looking out over the Forum as you declaim a memorized piece like an orator of old.
-The 2020 Latin Oratory passages are available from the NJCL website: NJCL Latin Oratory Passages
+Cascadia JCL uses the same passages as NJCL: NJCL Latin Oratory Passages

 In nova fert animus mutatas dicere formas corpora: “My mind is bent to tell of bodies changed into new forms.”
 So said Ovid; how about you?
 Craft a new myth using characters and themes from antiquity.
 This contest has three categories, as explained in the contest rules (click on the link above).
-The special theme for 2020: SONG & MUSIC!
+The special theme for 2021: RES RUSTICAE (farming & agriculture).

 The play’s the thing!
 The skit judging will take place behind closed doors on Saturday afternoon.
 Encore performances of the top three skits will be featured in the Saturday evening general assembly.
 Each delegation entering a skit should sign up on Friday evening or Saturday morning of the convention for an open skit-judging slot.
 Slots are first-come, first-served, so skit teams should register as soon as possible once they arrive at the convention and should pick a time which works well for all members.
 Skit teams are urged to be on time for their judging to keep the contest running smoothly.
 N.B.
 Scripts for skits do NOT need to be sent in prior to the convention.